 In the National Literacy Act of 1991, the United States Congress defined literacy this way: "[Literacy is] an individual's ability to read, write, and speak in English, and compute and solve problems at levels of proficiency necessary to function on the job and in society, to achieve one's goals, and develop one's knowledge and potential."

-While the basic US literacy rate hovers at 99% according to the CIA World Factbook, the 2003 National Adult Literacy Survey (the most recent available) reported that 14 percent of American adults were functioning at the lowest level of literacy.
+The 2003 National Adult Literacy Survey reported that 14 percent of American adults were functioning at the lowest level of literacy.
 This means that they can understand basic text but are unable to perform what might seem like simple tasks, such as reading a street map, or finding particular information in a newspaper or magazine article.

 Degree Programs in Reading and Literacy